XNS-ivy/XNS-ivy/README.md

 <div align="center">
- `Hey my name is ivy! and anyone visit this page, welcome to my github profile!`
+ Hey my name is ivy! and anyone visit this page, welcome to my github profile!
 </div>
----

 # 🌐 Connect with Me: